trivialfis/pyhwloc/docs/source/build.rst

 Building from Source
 ####################

-At the moment, installing pyhwloc **requires** building from source as I haven't figured out how to build a redistributable binary wheel yet.
-In the future, it's more likely we will rely on conda instead of PyPI.
-Maybe the hwloc plugin system could help.
+At the moment, installing pyhwloc **requires** building from source as we haven't made any release yet.

 .. contents::
     :backlinks: none